 As with most things, quality above ground swimming pools do degrade over time.
-The best thing you can do to extend the life of your pool is to use a pool liner.
+The ideal thing you can do to extend the life of your pool is to use a pool liner.

-Today, we’re reviewing some of the best above-ground pool liners on the market.
+Today, we’re reviewing some of our favorite above-ground pool liners on the market.
 Whether you’re buying your first one, just doing research, or looking for a quality replacement, we’ve got you covered.

 TLDR Version?
 We’ve got you covered- Our #1 Pick For The Best Above Ground Pool Liner is the Smartline Boulder Swirl 24-Foot Round Liner.